jagreehal/javascript-objects/README.md

 If you see any errors or have a suggestion please contact me [@jagreehal](http://twitter.com/jagreehal)

 The code used in this talk is on [github](https://github.com/jagreehal/javascript-objects).

+BTW - I use ES2105 syntax just like everyone else... inconsistency ;)